JonathonFry/iamjonfry/content/post/retrofit-timeouts.md

 +++

-I recently ran into the problem of customising timeouts for different API calls when using retrofit.
+I recently ran into the problem of customising timeouts for different API calls when using [retrofit](http://square.github.io/retrofit/)hugo.

 Ideally, you would be able to specify a timeout using a custom annotation e.g.